Elizabeth-Cz/Elizabeth-Cz/README.md

 - 📱 I created [Bingofy](https://www.bingofy.app), a full stack Bingo app that allows users to create,share, and play custom bingo boards for any occasion

-- 🌱 I’m graduated from the full stack web development program at [Masterschool](https://www.masterschool.com/)
+- 🌱 I graduated from the full stack web development program at [Masterschool](https://www.masterschool.com/)

 - 👯 I’m looking to collaborate on anything 🎉